manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 See his Road Hog forum thread here: [**Road Hog**](https://7daystodie.com/forums/showthread.php?87828-Road-Hog-SDX)
 ### TormentedEmu:
 For making the Horse vehicle of the Medieval Mod, which has been a great code reference for me when building this mod.
 And also for helping demistify some of the more obscur parts of coding something like this.
-And thanks also for her great [**MinibikeImpact**](https://github.com/TormentedEmu/7DTD-SDX-Mods/tree/master/MinibikeImpact) mod that I am using in the first video below to run over zombies with the Cicada car.
+And thanks also for her great [**MinibikeImpact**](https://github.com/TormentedEmu/7DTD-SDX-Mods/tree/master/MinibikeImpact) mod that I am using in the first video above to run over zombies with the Cicada car.
 ### [chervinin](https://sketchfab.com/chervinin)
 A great artist who did the amazing [Sketchfab **Hell Motogoat** asset](https://skfb.ly/TCEV) that I am using for the Hell Goat Bike vehicle.
 His **Hell Motogoat asset** is under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) licensing terms.